How often should you wash your sheets?

 Up to 85% of people with asthma are affected by the faeces of house dust mites.
 Those with the most common form of eczema – atopic eczema which is closely linked to asthma – are also affected by dust mites.

 Allergy UK agreed with these findings presented at an American Thoracic Society conference.
-They advise allergy sufferers use 60°C washes.
+They advise allergy sufferers to use 60°C washes.

 Hot tumble drying items for half an hour after drying outside in UV light also kills dust mites.